 Bernard “Bernie” Lannan is the Chief Technology Officer of the Communications Directorate, 78th Air Base Wing, Warner Robins Air Logistics Complex, Robins Air Force Base, Georgia.
 He entered active duty military service with the Air Force in October 1976 as a Precision Measurement Equipment Specialist, entered the Air Force Reserves in 1978 to complete his education, reentered the Air Force again in 1981 after receiving his commission through the Air Force Reserve Officer Training Corps at Purdue University, and retired as a Lieutenant Colonel in Air Force Reserves in 2009.
 In 1986, he entered civil service as an electronics engineer in the Maintenance Directorate, Airborne Electronics and transferred to the Specialized Management Directorate.
 In 1991 he became the Information Resource Manager for the Federal Aviation Administration’s Southern Region, Airway Facilities Division until 2001, when Mr. Lannan took a position as the IT Operations Director for a Atlanta based financial company, and then returned to Robins Air Force Base in 2004 as an active duty reserve officer and subsequently reinstated into civil service in 2005 as the Chief Technology Officer for the Information Technology Directorate.

-Mike Madison is currently a Senior Manager for Customer Success at Aha!
-The world’s #1 product roadmap software companies.
-Previously, Mike was a Senior Director and Head of Product for FieldEdge.
-Mike also served as the VP for Product Development, Senior Director of Product Management, and a Senior Product Manager for SAI Global.
+Mike Madison is currently Product Manager for Acoustic (formerly IBM Watson Campaign Automation), an industry-leading marketing automation platform.
+Mike also provides Product Management thought leadership and consulting services for software product companies.
+Previously, Mike was a Senior Manager for Customer Success at Aha! as well as Head of Product for FieldEdge.
+Mike also served as the VP for Product Development and Senior Director of Product Management for SAI Global.
 Mike received his BBA, MBA, and MMIS degrees from Georgia College.
 In addition to serving on the IT Advisory Board, Mike has also served on the College of Business Advisory board.

 Mark Misinco is currently a Senior Software Engineer at Delta Air Lines.
 TTS is responsible for developing and maintaining applications that are critical to the success of the maintenance operations of Delta Techops.
 He specializes in user experience and user interface design and will be assisting in brand and marketing strategy implementation.
 Prior to his position with Delta, Mark served as Director of Digital Communications at Georgia College, overseeing several special projects including the development and implementation of Frontpage as Georgia College's official source of internal communication as well as launching the new public website.
 Mark also works as a part-time faculty member for the Information Systems and Computer Science department, teaching online Introduction to Computer Science courses.
 Mark holds both a B.B.A. in MIS and a Masters in MIS from Georgia College.